ilario/disk-data-scrambler/README.md

 * Type destroy("/dev/XYZ") and return key twice
 * After a few hours, hit Ctrl-c

-NOTE: "/dev/XYZ" is the partition name that will lose data.
+NOTE: "/dev/XYZ" is the partition or device name that will LOSE ALL THE DATA.

 WARNING: Watch out for Fat-finger errors.
-The data will be gone forever so double-check what partition you are typing in.
+The data will be gone forever so DOUBLE-CHECK what PARTITION or DEVICE you are typing in.

 WARNING: Running this script for days in cloud services may cost if you are charged for disk write IOPs.

+***Use at your own risk!
+This will destroy your data but does not guarantee that it's 100% destroyed!***